warncke/immutable-core-task/README.md

 If `retry` is enabled then the `reverse` method can have its own `check` method that works exactly the same as the step `check` method.

-The check method will be called with the exact same arguments as the `reverse` method (which are the same as the step `method`).
+The `check` method will be called with custom arguments if it has an `input` map defined.
+Otherwise it will fall back to the `reverse` or `method` arguments.

+If `check` returns a value that value will be only be merged into the task `data` if an `output` map is defined.

 ### Reverse retry with check retry